 Talent scholarships are available in athletics, art, theatre and music.
 Applicants interested in these programs should contact the respective departments and follow the instructions for the application process and deadlines.
 Athletes are encouraged to visit the athletics website and submit a "Recruit Me" form found here.

 To create an academic community rich in cultural diversity, Westmont offers a Cultural Diversity Award of $1,000.
 Incoming students who desire to incorporate their intercultural experiences into the Westmont learning environment should apply for this competitive, need-based scholarship.
-The application deadline for fall 2017 is March 15th.
+You can find the application here.
+Incoming students for Spring 2017 may apply by December 1, 2016.
+The 2017-2018 application deadline for Early Action admitted students is February 1 and Regular Decision is March 1.

 Your net cost to attend Westmont will likely be much less than our published tuition, fees and living expenses.
 Estimate your net cost with our net price calculator